-► How to configure the adjustment limits:
+► How to configure the adjustment limits

-- 1. On the main screen, tap SETTINGS to access the SETTINGS menu. - 2.
+- 1. While the DC input is switched off tap SETTINGS on the main screen to access the SETTINGS menu. - 2.
 Tap the arrows to select "3.
 Limits". - 3.
 In each case a pair of upper and lower limits for U/I or the upper limit for P/R are assigned to the rotary knobs and can be adjusted.
-Tap the selection area for another choice - 4.
+Tap the selection area for another choice. - 4.
 Accept the settings with

 The set values can be entered directly using the ten-key pad.
-This appears when the touch area for direct input is tapped (bottom center)
+This appears when tapping touch are "Direct input".

 The adjustment limits are coupled to the set values.
 It means, that the upper limit may not be set lower than the corresponding set value.
-Example: If you wish to set the limit for the power set value (P-max) to 3000 W while the currently adjusted power set value is 3000 W, then the set value first would have to be reduced to 3000 W or less, in order to set P-max down to 3000 W.
+Example: If you wish to set the upper limit for the current (I-max) to 350 A while the set value of current is adjusted to 400 A, then the set value would first have to be reduced to 350 A or less, in order to enable setting I-max down to 350 A.